-- 1. Road has its neighborhood road on its left. - 2.
-Road has its neighborhood road on its right.
+- 1. Road has a direction and its neighborhood road is on its left - 2.
+Road has a direction and its neighborhood road is on its right - 3.
+Road has no direction and its neighborhood road is on its left - 4.
+Road has no direction and its neighborhood road is on its right

 As described in section 4.1, after the matching method we get a series of points that traces intersect with road's perpendicular line.
-If the road is of one of the 2 types, we separate them into 2 clusters using fuzzy c-means algorithm.
+If the road is of one of the 4 types, we separate them into 2 clusters using fuzzy c-means algorithm.
 We get two cluster centers and a matrix about the degree of belonging to each cluster for each point.
-If the road is of type 1, traces belong to the cluster near the end of the perpendicular line are sampling traces for the road.
+If the road is of 1 or 3 type, traces belong to the cluster near the end of the perpendicular line are sampling traces for the road.
 Otherwise, traces belong to the cluster near the start of the perpendicular line are sampling traces for the road.
 Then we look into the degree of membership matrix and select traces whose degree of belonging for that cluster is larger than 0.5.
 In order to get a more reliable result, we may select traces with higher degree of membership.